edprince/dissertation/chapters/introduction.md

 the iPhone 6 processor clock speed is 32,600 times faster than the Apollo-era processors (Puiu 2019).
-Whilst not quite the same scale of gulf - there exists a distinct difference between the quality of smartphone in popular usage across developing countries versus smartphones in popular usage across developing countries (Hiscott 2016).
+Whilst not quite the same scale of gulf - there exists a distinct difference between the quality of smartphone in popular usage across developed countries versus smartphones in popular usage across developing countries (Hiscott 2016).
 Additionally, there is a distinct lack of research into optimising web applications for lower power smartphones - contextualising the importance of